mauriaristi/otilib/README.md

 **OTILIB**

 This is the repository of the Order Truncated Imaginary numbers (OTI numbers) implemented in different programming languages.
-OTI numbers, initially developed in [this thesis]<https://www.proquest.com/docview/2749270507/> is an extension of Dual numbers to compute high-order derivatives with respect to multiple variables.
-OTIs provide a concise extension of the Dual numbers ( $a + b \epsilon, \epsilon^2 = 0$ ) and are applicable to computing high order derivatives of computer functions at execution time.
+OTI numbers, initially developed in [this thesis](https://www.proquest.com/docview/2749270507/), are an extension of Dual numbers to compute high-order derivatives with respect to multiple variables.
+In contrast to the Dual numbers ( $a + b \epsilon, \epsilon^2 = 0$ ), OTI numbers set a truncation condition other than $\epsilon^2 = 0$, and considers multiple imaginary basis, for instance $\epsilon_1,\epsilon_2,\ldots,\epsilon_m$.

-OTI numbers are herein implemented in multiple programming languages.
-The core implementation is in C and supports various techniques to efficiently treat scalar and array operations such as matrix multiplication, vector dot product, vector array operations, etc.
+This library provides multiple implementations of OTI numbers.
+A core implementation is provided in C that supports various techniques to efficiently treat scalar and array operations such as matrix multiplication, vector dot product, vector array operations, etc.

-Ongoing research is currently towards efficient implementation of a Fortran version seeking the best implementation of OTIs.
+Ongoing research and updates is currently focused towards the efficient implementation of a Fortran version of OTIs.

 Currently three implementations are supported:
-* Dynamic-Dense,
+* Dynamic-Dense (outdated),
-* Static-Dense (fastest) and
+* Static-Dense (modern, fastest) and
-* Dynamic-Sparse  (most versatile and robust)
+* Dynamic-Sparse  (Slower, but the most versatile and robust)

 Most operations implemented so far are serial, and some support OpenMP parallelization.
-It is expected in the near future to fully support parallel excecution using OpenMP, MPI and GPU parallelization (OpenCL/CUDA/Metal, TBD).
+It is expected in the near future to fully support parallel excecution using OpenMP, MPI and GPU parallelization (OpenCL/CUDA/Metal, to be defined).
 ***

 ## Current Programming languages: